rlauer6/doc-converter/README.md

 ## Creating a Document Conversion Server

-You should be able to create `doc-converter` instance by simply installing the client package and creating the stack using the included CloudFormation template.
+You should be able to create a `doc-converter` instance by simply installing the client package and creating the stack using the included CloudFormation template.
 The EC2 client from which you create the stack should have the AWS CLI tools.